fluxcd/flagger/docs/gitbook/faq.md

         timestamp: "2022-02-10T14:24:48+0000" #add annotation to trigger analysis
 ```

-#### Why is there a window of downtime during the canary initializing process when analysis is disabled?
+#### Why is there a window of downtime during the canary initializing process when analysis is enabled (`skipAnalysis: false`)?

-A window of downtime is the intended behavior when the analysis is disabled.
+A window of downtime is the intended behavior when the analysis is enabled.
 This allows instant rollback and also mimics the way
 a Kubernetes deployment initialization works.
-To avoid this, enable the analysis (`skipAnalysis: true`), wait for the initialization
+To avoid this, disable the analysis (`skipAnalysis: true`), wait for the initialization
-to finish, and disable it afterward (`skipAnalysis: false`).
+to finish, and enabled it afterward (`skipAnalysis: false`).

 ## Kubernetes services